 While authorities claim that American tap water is among the safest in the world, people show more and more concern regarding pathogens and microorganisms thriving in drinking water.
-Our water management systems do their best in their sanitization and purification efforts, but they don’t always succeed.
+Our water management systems, and companies like Total Water Compliance, do their best in their sanitization and purification efforts, but they don’t always succeed.
 Luckily, our current water filtration technologies are powerful enough to clean tap water of almost all waterborne contaminants.

 Most Common Waterborne Contaminants in Our Tap Water